 What is a cellular network?

 Before the proliferation of smartphones, most people used flip phones.
-We didn’t have confusion because we could not access Wi-Fi networks from our phones.
-Our cell phones only worked via connection to cell towers to make calls or send text messages.
+We weren’t confused about these two data systems because we could not access Wi-Fi.
+Our cell phones only worked via the automatic connection to cell towers to make calls or send text messages.

 How is a cellular network different than Wi-Fi?

 Wi-Fi networks are local.
 Wi-Fi networks are wireless, just like cellular networks.
 Wi-Fi is created by a router through internet connections from modems.
 Most of us access the internet at home wirelessly.
 Once you are outside the range of your router, you have no access to your network.

 Joining a Wi-Fi network is not automatic, unlike connections to cellular networks.
 To access Wi-Fi, you have to manually choose to connect, input the password (unless it is public), and join the network.
 Once you have connected to a Wi-Fi network, your phone automatically remembers it.
 When you are near the router, your phone is smart: it seamlessly joins the network.

 Competing networks: cellular and Wi-Fi

 There is an overlap between the two systems, and this is why people get confused.
 Every time you do something with your smartphone, besides making phone calls, it uses the providers’ cellular data service unless connected to Wi-Fi.
 If your phone is connected to a Wi-Fi network, it automatically uses that network for all data-related functions.